marwahaha/moodle-format_tabbedtopcoll/Readme.md

       The table prefix i.e, 'mdl_' is not stated in the instructions but ensure you know what yours is and use it with the table names.
 1. In your database:
-2.1   Rename the table 'format_topcoll_layout' to 'format_topcoll_settings'.
+2.1   Rename the table 'format_tabbedtopcoll_layout' to 'format_tabbedtopcoll_settings'.
-2.2   With the table 'format_topcoll_settings' change all integer types to signed if using a MySQL database.
+2.2   With the table 'format_tabbedtopcoll_settings' change all integer types to signed if using a MySQL database.
-2.3   If the table 'format_topcoll_settings' does not exist, then create it and add the following fields
+2.3   If the table 'format_tabbedtopcoll_settings' does not exist, then create it and add the following fields
       in this order:
 2.3.1 'id' of type 'BIGINT(10)' type, not null, auto increment, no zero fill with a null default value - the same
        as any other 'id' field in the other tables.
 Make it the primary key.